-- True cysts
+- True Cysts

 What is the pancreas?

 The pancreas is an organ approximately six inches long that is located in the abdomen behind the stomach and in front of the spine and aorta.
-The pancreas is divided into three regions; the head, the body, and the tail.
+The pancreas is divided into three regions: the head, the body, and the tail.
 The head of the pancreas is located on the right side of the abdomen adjacent to the duodenum.
 The tail is on the left side of the abdomen, and the body lies between the head and the tail.

-There are two parts to the pancreas, referred to as the exocrine and endocrine parts.
+There are two functional parts to the pancreas, referred to as the exocrine and endocrine parts.
 The majority of the cells of the pancreas produce digestive juices which contain the enzymes necessary for digesting food in the intestine.
 The enzymes are secreted into smaller collecting ducts within the pancreas (side branches).
-The side branches empty into a larger duct, the main pancreatic duct, which empties into the intestine through the Papilla of Vater in the duodenum.
+The side branches empty into a larger duct, the main pancreatic duct, which empties into the intestine through the papilla of Vater in the duodenum.
 During passage through the ducts, bicarbonate is added to the digestive enzymes to make the pancreatic secretion alkaline.
 The cells and ducts producing the digestive juices comprise the exocrine part of the pancreas.

 Just before the main pancreatic duct enters the duodenum, it usually merges with the common bile duct that collects bile (a fluid that helps to digest fat) produced by the liver.
 The common bile duct usually joins the pancreatic duct in the head of the pancreas.
 The union of these two ducts forms the ampulla of Vater which drains both the bile and pancreatic fluid into the duodenum through the papilla of Vater.